Bradley Roberts (American politician)

 Bradley Roberts (August 10, 1908 – August 8, 1976) was an American lawyer and Democratic Party politician, who served as the commonwealth's attorney of the independent city of Bristol, Virginia and as a member of the Virginia House of Delegates.
 He was the son of prominent lawyer Floyd H. Roberts, a recess appointment of Franklin D. Roosevelt for a seat on the United States District Court for the Western District of Virginia.

-He died on a trip to Moscow on August 8, 1976, two days shy of his 68th birthday.
+He died on a trip to Moscow on August 8, 1976.